Case Study 3 - Migratory birds

 Locations

-Description: Across the EU
+Description: Across the EU and (West-) Africa

 Along the godwit’s East Atlantic Flyway migratory route (different habitats at different places, including grassland, estuaries or rice fields).